 - Professor Lisa Hill - Politics and international relations.
 Lisa’s areas of interest are democracy and electoral inclusion, compulsory voting, youth disengagement from politics, raising voter turnout among those experiencing homelessness and among indigenous citizens.

 - Professor Susan Oakley - Head of the School of Social Sciences and a research member in CHURP.
 Susan’s research expertise centres on applied social research with a focus on citizenship and public policy issues around homelessness and housing in Australia.

 - Associate Professor Wayne Errington - Politics and international relations.
 Wayne is an expert on Australian federal politics.

 - Associate Professor Melissa Nursey-Bray - GEP and ACE, Melissa works on social and public policy relating to adaptation to climate change, and resource and protected area management, particularly in Indigenous communities.

-- Dr Tim Legrand - Head of Politics and International Relations.
-Tim’s research is concerned with national and international dimensions of security decision making, particularly in transnational networks and institutions, including cyber-security and critical infrastructure, terrorism, political violence and political exclusion.
+- Dr Tim Legrand - Tim’s research is concerned with national and international dimensions of security decision making, particularly in transnational networks and institutions, including cyber-security and critical infrastructure, terrorism, political violence and political exclusion.